Are you looking for ways to exceed customer expectations?

 - Companies like Amazon and Zappos (which Amazon eventually bought) are known for their customer service as much as for the quality and choice of products they make available to the average customer.

-Deloitte says that more than 62% of companies view customer experience as a competitive differentiator.
-Exceeding customer expectations is a big parameter for you to succeed in a world that is known to be ultra-competitive.
+- Deloitte says that more than 62% of companies view customer experience as a competitive differentiator.
+So exceeding customer expectations is a big parameter for you to succeed in a world that is known to be ultra-competitive.

 1. Getting Regular Customer Feedback

-To give your customers the ultimate experience and meet every customer expectations, the first step is to understand what they want from you.
+To give your customers the ultimate experience and meet every customer’s expectations, the first step is to understand what they want from you.
 What is easier than getting the information directly from them?

 Once you figure out where you went wrong, you are in a position to take actions that your customers would love you to indulge in.
-You can exceed customer expectations by going above and beyond of what they expect from you because you have the answers from customers themselves on what they expect from you.
+You can exceed customer expectations by going above and beyond what they expect from you – because you have the answers from customers themselves on what they expect from you.
 Remember, all you need to do is ask.

 2. Personalize Your Offering

-How can you personalize?
-Talk to the customer next time they drop in at your office or when they call or decide to send you an email.
+- Talk to the customer next time they drop in at your office or when they call or decide to send you an email.

 3. Surprise Your Customers

 For example, each customer becomes eligible for a lucky draw when they have completed at least 5 or 10 purchases or spent X amount of money with you.
 You can have a lucky draw for one customer every single day.
+You can also:

 4. Highlight Your Best Features Over and Over Again

 Then you also have the opportunity to persuade people to give up products that are made out of animals by asking them to purchase your products.
 You can even create campaigns around how your product does not harm a single animal.
 This can be your greatest selling point and you could tom-tom about it as much as possible because it is your USP.

 5. Train Your Employees to Serve Your Customers

 Creating a truly remarkable experience for your customers completely depends on your employees even if you have created fool-proof systems in place.
-Imbibe in your employer’s heart that the end goal for the business is to keep the customers loyal, satisfied and happy.
+Impress upon your teams that the end goal for the business is to keep the customers loyal, satisfied and happy.

 6. Apologize if You Make Mistakes

-But it is perfectly all right to make mistakes as long as they don’t plan to repeat it in the future.
+But it is perfectly all right to make mistakes as long as they don’t plan to repeat them in the future.
 It is easier for your customers to forgive your mistake because you admitted to it.
 What’s more, apologizing for the mistake will make you look vulnerable and human.

 Customers do possess empathy, they understand that not everyone is perfect and are ready to move on.
 Once the air is cleared, it is impossible not to have renewed trust and affection for each other.
 For all you know, they might even become an advocate of your brand.

-7. Be Consistent Across all Channels
+7. Be Consistent Across All Channels

-You can’t blame the customer for expecting a business to have a similar set of communication across all channels, whether it be social media platforms, email or even when talking to the customer service personnel over a phone call.
+You can’t blame the customer for expecting a business to have a similar set of communication across all channels.
+Whether it be social media platforms, email, or even when talking to the customer service personnel over a phone call.

-- Also, create a workflow chart to see if customers get what they are expecting from us and at no position are they struggling at any of the customer touchpoints.
+- Also, create a workflow chart to see if customers get what they are expecting from us, and aren’t struggling at any of the customer touchpoints.
 The chart should be able to help you identify each area for the customer.

 Just because a customer only sent an email doesn’t mean that their request is any less important than someone who called.
 Treat each of them with the right amount of respect and professionalism.
 Customers can tell when they have not been treated properly.

 8. Follow Up with Your Customers

-How many times have you wondered as a customer how nice it would be to get on a call with the vendor/company so that you can air your grievances about their product even though you find it ‘okay’ enough to use the product?
-If you could talk to the business about your misgivings with the present status of the product you just ordered.
+How many times have you wondered as a customer: how nice it would be to get on a call with the vendor/company so that you can air your grievances about their product?
+Even though you find it ‘okay’ enough to use the product?
+If only you could talk to the business about your misgivings with the present status of the product you just ordered.

-There is one thing that you need to be sure about, it is the fact that customer experience can no more be something which can be ignored.
-Kampyle, a software and website feedback analysis company says that more than 87% of customers think that brands need to put more effort into providing a better customer experience.
-Strive to give the customer an experience that would take time to erase off their minds and you would always be in their good books.
+There is one thing that you need to be sure about.
+It is the fact that customer experience is not something that can be ignored anymore.
+According to Kampyle, a software and website feedback analysis company, more than 87% of customers think that brands need to put more effort into providing a better customer experience.
+So strive to give the customer an experience that they will remember and you will always be in their good books.

-Just as I was about to finish the article, I got a desktop popup on my laptop asking “How likely are you to recommend this Windows 10 PC to a friend or colleague?”.
+On a side note: Just as I was about to finish the article, I got a desktop popup on my laptop asking “How likely are you to recommend this Windows 10 PC to a friend or colleague?”.
 And I rest my case!